 Over the decades Hardin Ranch has been written about numerous times in local newspapers in regards to its agricultural happenings.
 An article in the April 29, 1881 issue of the Napa County Reporter refers to the Hardin Ranch as, “the garden spot of the world” – at that time, it was still owned by Robert Hardin.
 The Ranch has long been used to grow alfalfa; we have seen several articles from the 1920s in the Napa Journal referencing the huge herds of deer that would gather on the property to graze.
 One article from the 1930s in the Napa Daily Register made the front page featuring a bold faced title and a story about a state hunter tracking down and killing a large number of coyotes in a den, referring to the animals as one of the most deadly enemies of Pope Valley’s stockmen.
 Another article from 1886 referenced the ranch as, “bidding fair to become known as the birthplace of quadruped monstrosities” – referring to a five footed sheep and a colt which were running around on the property.
 And in 1976 the ranch was used for a couple of shoots in an NBC-TV film about Amelia Earhart.

 Matt graduated from California Polytechnic University in San Luis Obispo; early in his career he worked for grower Larry Bettinelli and helped develop Sleeping Lady Vineyard near Yountville.
 He worked at Barbour Vineyard Management for nearly 12 years (8 of which as a partner in the company) before starting his own company, Hardin Vineyard Management.
 Another vineyard management company, Clark Vineyard Management was operated by Josh Clark, a company his father Tom started in 1978.
 Viticulturist and mutual friend, Kelly Maher suggested that he and Josh combine efforts and create a partnership; In 2021, they did and formed Hardin Clark Vineyard Management.
-Today they farm over 700 acres, primarily in Napa Valley but with a small presence in Knights Valley and Dry Creek Valley in neighboring Sonoma County.
+This partnership was short lived; as of 2022 Clark is no longer involved and the company is known as Hardin Vineyard Management.
+They farm many acres, primarily in Napa Valley but with a small presence in Knights Valley and Dry Creek Valley in neighboring Sonoma County.